microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 To install cuDNN
 - Visit [here](https://developer.nvidia.com/rdp/cudnn-download) to download and install the latest package.
-- Ensure to add the directory containing cuDNN binary to the %PATH% or $Path environment variable.
+- Ensure to add the directory containing cuDNN binary to the %PATH% or $PATH environment variable.
 - On Windows, you can copy cudnn64_6.dll to "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\bin".

 > [!NOTE]